 If an agreement is not reached, decisions on how to proceed will be made.

-4 benefits of mediation
+Benefits of mediation

 There’s a reason why so many people turn to mediation before filing a lawsuit.
-Actually, there are four.